titolins/homelab/README.md

     - See section above

 - Use proper roles for installing cilium and flux
+    - not sure if we want to automate that with ansible
+    - maybe not

 ## Helpful articles
 - [Considerations for a k3s node on proxmox](https://onedr0p.github.io/home-ops/notes/proxmox-considerations.html)